 Dry for 24 hours until the fish is dry and tacky to the touch and has taken on a reddish translucency.

-Sprinkle red pepper flakes on fish before going into smoker (optional)
+Sprinkle red pepper flakes on the fish before going into the smoker (optional).

 Smoke with Bradley discs of your choice.
 Alder is preferred.

 Remove a test piece at about the 5-hour mark and test.
-If it’s done to your liking remove.
-If it’s not dry enough, go in half hour extra increments until done.
+If it’s done to your liking remove it.
+If it’s not dry enough, go in half-hour extra increments until done.